 - 1. Clean, filtered water from the taps so the girls and staff no longer need to boil the water before drinking it, which impacts the medical well-being of all those residing and working at the shelter.

 - 2. Consistent power at the housing shelter during outages, which occur frequently in the outskirts of Calcutta.
 This helps maintain psychological stability among the girls, who equate darkness to their traumatic past experiences of being trafficked and abused.

 - 3. The energy cost and financial savings, which allows additional resources for programs and supplies needed at the shelter.

 - 4. The educational value for the young residents and staff at the shelter about clean energy alternatives and their benefits.

 - 5. A lower carbon footprint and reduced electricity consumption in a region that has high air pollution and still relies on coal for much of its power.

-- 6. Acts as a positive and clean energy example to other organizations who are interested in this program.
+- 6. Acts as a positive and clean energy example to other organizations that are interested in this program.

-- 7. The global benefits of moving to renewable energy, which impacts all of the Eco-system as a whole.
+- 7. The global benefits of moving to renewable energy, which impacts the entire ecosystem as a whole.